 At the end of the liquidation, the director wil be free to start another company, or take another directorship appointment.

-Do Employees get Paid When a Company Goes into Liquidation?
+What Happens to Employees When a Company Goes into Liquidation

 When a company goes into liquidation its employees become creditors, along with anyone else the company owes money to.